Position: Instructor Position (tenure-track)

 This position is subject to final budgetary approval.
 Salary will be commensurate with qualifications and experience.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Métis, Inuit, or Indigenous person.
-All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
+All qualified candidates are encouraged to apply; however, Canadians and permanent residents of Canada will be given priority.

 Sessional Faculty Teaching Opportunities:

 The Department of Sociology periodically seeks applications for the teaching of courses to which regular tenure/tenure-track Faculty and Sessional Faculty are not able to teach.
 If you wish to receive these periodic notices of teaching opportunities, please email email@example.com indicating you wish to be added to this mailing list.
 Applicants must hold a Ph.
 D. or have been advanced to full candidacy by the application deadline.